VSD-DACteam/avsddac_3v3/README.md

 ```
 # Pre-layout Simulations

-*Note: Before you begin to simulate make sure that the model files i.e the .lib files uploaded in this respository are in the same directory that contains the .cir files.
+*Note: Before you begin to simulate make sure that the model files i.e the .lib files uploaded in this respository are in the same directory that contains the .cir files.*

+*All the details on how to design the schematics using LTspice have been mentioned in the README file of the folder 'pre-layout' of this repository.*

 To enter the Ngspice Shell, open the terminal & type:
 ```